masak/git-btree/README.md

 It's a small thing, but `git-btree` (just like `git-bb`) also shows the currently checked-out branch by inverting its colors.
 (I think this should be made to work even when we're in detached `HEAD` mode.)

+## Similar/prior art

+* [This blog post](https://0xc0d1.com/blog/git-stack/) about stacked workflows.
+Not exactly the same idea, but clearly related.